Japanese Garden, Tunbridge Wells

 A narrow bed continues down the length of the garden featuring silver grey palisades standing stone arrangement and blue grey granite feature rocks with a variety of evergreen shrubs.

-Japanese Atrium, Surrey
+Japanese Atrium, Reigate

 ABOUT THE PROJECT